-3 In previous version this said "If the attacker and the goalie touch each other and at least one of them has physical contact with the ball, the ball will be moved to the nearest unoccupied neutral spot immediately."
+2 In previous version this said "If the attacker and the goalie touch each other and at least one of them has physical contact with the ball, the ball will be moved to the nearest unoccupied neutral spot immediately."

-4 usually a count of three, the length of the count could be decided by the OC before a competition as long as it's the same length within a sub-league
+3 usually a count of three, the length of the count could be decided by the OC before a competition as long as it's the same length within a sub-league

-- 1.9.2 The one-minute penalty starts when the robot is removed from play.
-Furthermore, any goal scored by the penalized team while the penalized robot is on the field will not be granted.
-Out-of-bounds robots can be fixed if the team needs to do so, as described in Rule 1.10, Damaged robots. - 1.9.3 After the penalty time has passed, robot will be placed on the unoccupied neutral spot furthest from the ball, facing its own goal. - 1.9.4 A referee can waive the penalty if the robot was accidentally pushed out of bounds by an opposing 5 robot.
-In such a case, the referee may have to slightly push the robot back onto the field. - 1.9.5 The ball can leave and bounce back into the playing field.
-The referee calls out of reach, and will move the ball to the nearest unoccupied neutral spot when one of the following condition occurs: - 1. the ball remains outside the playing field too long, after a visible and loud count 6, - 2. any of the robots are unable to return it into the playing field (without their whole body leaving the playing field), or - 3. the referee determines that the ball will not come back into the playing field.
+A referee can waive the penalty if the robot was accidentally pushed out of bounds by an opposing4 robot.
+In such a case, the referee may have to slightly push the robot back onto the field.

+The ball can leave and bounce back into the playing field.
+The referee calls out of reach, and will move the ball to the nearest unoccupied neutral spot when one of the following conditions occurs:

+- 1. the ball remains outside the playing field too long, after a visible and loud count,5 - 2. any of the robots are unable to return the ball into the playing field (without their whole body leaving the playing field), or - 3. the referee determines that the ball will not come back into the playing field.

-1.10 Damaged robots
+2.10 Damaged robots

-- 1.10.1 If a robot is damaged, it has to be taken off the field and must be fixed before it can play again.
-Even if repaired, the robot must remain off the field for at least one minute or until the next kick-off is due. - 1.10.2 Some examples of a damaged robot include: - it does not respond to the ball, or is unable to move (it lost pieces, power, etc.). - it continually moves into the goal or out of the playing field. - it turns over on its own accord. - 1.10.3 Computers and repair equipment are not permitted in the playing area during gameplay.
+If a robot is damaged, it has to be taken off the field and must be fixed before it can play again.
+Even if repaired, the robot must remain off the field for at least one minute or until the next kick-off is due.6

+Some examples of a damaged robot include:

+- it does not respond to the ball, or is unable to move (it lost pieces, power, etc.). - it continually moves into the goal or out of the playing field. - it turns over on its own accord.

+Computers and repair equipment are not permitted in the playing area during gameplay.
 Usually, a team member will need to take the damaged robot to an "approved repair table" near the playing area.
 A referee may permit robot sensor calibration, computers and other tools in the playing area, only for the 5 minutes before the start of each half.
-Reprogramming of robots during the gameplay can only happen when they are out of game (i.e., damaged or out of bounds), or when explicitly allowed by the referee. - After a robot has been fixed, it will be placed on the unoccupied neutral spot furthest from the ball, facing its own goal.
+Reprogramming of robots during the gameplay can only happen when they are out of the game (i.e., damaged or out of bounds), or when explicitly allowed by the referee.

+After a robot has been fixed, it will be placed on the unoccupied neutral spot furthest from the ball, facing its own goal.
 A robot can only be returned to the field if the damage has been repaired.
-If the referee notices that the robot was returned to the field with the same original problem, s/he may ask the robot to be removed, and proceed with the game as if the robot had not been returned. - 1.10.5 Only the referee decides whether a robot is damaged.
-A robot can only be taken off or returned with the referee's permission. - 1.10.6 If both robots from the same team are deemed damaged at kick-off, gameplay will be paused and the remaining team will be awarded 1 goal for each elapsed 30 seconds that their opponent's robots remain damaged.
-However, these rules only apply when none of the two robots from the same team were damaged as the result of the opponent team violating the rules. - 1.10.7 Whenever a robot is removed from play, its motors must be turned off.
+If the referee notices that the robot was returned to the field with the same original problem, s/he may ask the robot to be removed, and proceed with the game as if the robot had not been returned.

+Only the referee decides whether a robot is damaged.
+A robot can only be taken off or returned with the referee's permission.

+If both robots from the same team are deemed damaged at kick-off, gameplay will be paused and the sub-league

-5 In previous version this said "any other"
+4 In previous version this said "any other"

-6 usually a count of three, the length of the count could be decided by the OC before a competition as long as it's the same length within a sub-league
+5 usually a count of three, the length of the count could be decided by the OC before a competition as long as it's the same length within a remaining team will be awarded 1 goal for each elapsed 30 seconds that their opponent's robots remain damaged.
+However, these rules only apply when none of the two robots from the same team were damaged as the result of the opponent team violating the rules.